Readings for Sociology 20033

 In these excerpts from On the Run (later expanded into this highly acclaimed albeit controversial book) Alice Goffman argues that the threat of imprisonment (often for minor infractions) has disrupted the lives of young Black men in Philadelphia.
 A very good longer paper of hers is in the optional readings.

 R.L.
 Stephens argues that mass incarceration is not the new Jim Crow and that Black leaders were complicit in the rise of the prison system.
-The excellent (but very demanding) Heather MacDonald optional reading provides a much more detailed attack, which I will probably try to summarize in class.

 A New York Times investigation examines why traffic stops can escalate into fatal encounters and how hidden financial incentives increase the risks